AIDynamicAction/rcognita/README.md

 # Installation

+## Basic

 Run in terminal:

 ```
 pip3 install rcognita
 ```

-Alternatively one can install the package direcly form the master branch.
+Alternatively, one can install the package direcly form the master branch.
 The following instruction is for Unix-based systems, assuming a terminal and Python3 interpreter.

 ```